An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: The generalised cocycle category

 \section{The generalised cocycle category}

 In this section we introduce the category of $\cC$-$\C$-algebras for which we will later perform intertwining arguments.
 Throughout the rest of this paper $\cC$ is always assumed to be a $\C$-tensor category.
-Recall the definition of an action of $\cC$ on a $\C$-algebra $A$ from Definition \ref{categaction}.